iberdiev/freebirja/README.md

 # freebirja

-Simple freelance platform website build on Django.
+Simple freelance platform website build on Django. (no styles/pure backend)

 ##### Make sure you have:
 1. installed pip3